cakeio-unreal/cakeio-unreal.github.io/docs/core-api/paths.md

 ### Copying Paths
 === "C++"
-    To get a copy of an existing **FCakePath**, we can use either the copy constructor directly or call the function `Clone` on the source path.
+    To get a copy of an existing FCakePath, we can use either the copy constructor directly or call the function `Clone` on the source path.

     ```c++ hl_lines="3-4"
     FCakePath SourcePath{ TEXTVIEW("x/game/data") };